- How is eye cancer treated?

 The machines needed to make protons are expensive, and there are only a handful of them in use in the United States at this time.

-Stereotactic radiosurgery: This is a type of radiation treatment that delivers a large, precise radiation dose to the tumor area in a single session.
-(There is no actual surgery involved in this treatment.)
-The radiation may be delivered in one of two ways.
+Stereotactic radiosurgery: This type of treatment delivers a large, precise radiation dose to the tumor area in a single session.
+(There is no actual surgery in this treatment.)
+The radiation can be delivered in one of two ways.

 In one approach, radiation beams are focused at the tumor from hundreds of different angles for a short period of time.
 The machine used to deliver this type of radiation is known as a Gamma Knife.

 A similar approach uses a movable linear accelerator (a machine that creates radiation) that is controlled by a computer.
 Instead of delivering many beams at once, this machine moves around the head to deliver radiation to the tumor from many different angles.
-Several machines do stereotactic radiosurgery in this way, with names such as X-Knife, CyberKnife, and Clinac.
+Several machines (with names such as X-Knife, CyberKnife, and Clinac) do stereotactic radiosurgery this way.

 Possible side effects of radiation therapy

-The main concern with radiation therapy is damage to parts of the eye, leading to problems such as cataracts, retinal detachment, glaucoma, or bleeding into the eye.
-These can result in partial or complete loss of vision or other problems, which may not happen right away.
+The main concern with radiation therapy is damage to parts of the eye, leading to problems such as cataracts, retinal detachment, glaucoma (increased pressure inside the eye), or bleeding into the eye.
+These can result in partial or complete loss of vision or other problems, which might not happen right away.
 The risk depends on the size and location of the tumor.

 For lymphomas, radiation therapy is sometimes directed at the brain and spinal cord.
 This can sometimes cause side effects such as problems with thinking, learning, and memory, which might get worse over time.